midfunder/oauth-mock-server/README.md

 The mock server attempts to follow the oauth authorization process defined in [RFC6749](https://datatracker.ietf.org/doc/html/rfc6749); however it has only been tested against the auth0-specific client APIs.

+The _integration_ directory contains a docker-compose configuration with an integration test that verifies that the authentication process against the fake auth server works as expected using the _@auth0/auth0-react_ npm package in the client web application.

+The initial authentication process uses by auth0-react is reasonably standard however on page refresh, the [@auth0/auth0-spa-js](https://www.npmjs.com/package/@auth0/auth0-spa-js) package  uses an iframe and an authorize request with a [HTML5 web message](https://datatracker.ietf.org/doc/html/draft-sakimura-oauth-wmrm-00) option and stays in _loading_ state for a long time if it doesn't receive the expected answer.